RED TEAMING AS PART OF A HOLISTIC CYBERSECURITY PROGRAM

 Red teaming allows you to evaluate the value of your security controls.
 There is no better barometer of what works and what doesn’t work than putting your protections to the ultimate test.
 Also, red teaming can help you assess the capabilities of your incident response plans (aka the preparedness of your blue team).
 In the postmortem phases of a red teaming project, if there were breakdowns in communications or delays in detecting compromise, you will have the opportunity to improve those areas — ideally before a real incident occurs.

-A successful red team assessment will also enable you to request more security budget from the C-suite.
-After determining which controls you have that are not functioning properly, where you may need to further staff your security team, and which tools you need to invest in, you can present a compelling case to allocate more budget to prioritize security in your organization.
+A successful red team assessment will also enable you to request more security budget from the C-suite for breach and attack simulation software.
+After determining which controls you have that are not functioning properly, where you may need to further staff your security team, and which tools you need to invest in, you can present a compelling case to allocate more budget to prioritize continuous attack emulation in your organization.

 Penetration Testing vs. Red Teaming